GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/Lab_Instructions.md

     1. **Access the database:** Once connected, you can expand the server in the browser tree to view databases, schemas, and tables.
 You can also interact with the server using the built-in query tool and manage your database objects.

-    1. Open the query tool, to start working with queires in this section.
+1. Open the query tool, to start working with queries in this section.

     ![pgAdmin Query tool usage](./instructions276019/open-cases-database.png)